-Dr. Sándor Csányi (60) graduated from the College of Finance and Accountancy in 1974 with a bachelor's degree in business administration and in 1980 from the Budapest University of Economic Sciences with a degree in economics.
+Dr. Sándor Csányi graduated from the College of Finance and Accountancy in 1974 with a bachelor's degree in business administration and in 1980 from the Budapest University of Economic Sciences with a degree in economics.
 He is an economist with a specialisation in finance, and is also a qualified pricing specialist and certified auditor.
 After graduation he worked at the Revenue Directorate and then at the Secretariat of the Ministry of Finance, after which, between 1983 and 1986, he was a departmental head at the Ministry of Agriculture and Food Industry.
 From 1986 to 1989 he worked as a head of department at Magyar Hitel Bank.
 He was deputy CEO of K&H Bank from 1989 to 1992.
-Since 1992 he has been Chairman & CEO of OTP Bank Plc., where he is responsible for the Bank's strategy and overall operation.
-He is a member of the European Board of Directors for MasterCard, one of the world's leading payment card companies, and is Vice Chairman of the Board of Directors of MOL Plc., Co-Chairman of the National Association of Entrepreneurs and Employers (VOSZ), and until April 2011 was a member of the Board of Directors of the Hungarian Banking Association.
+He has been Chairman & CEO of OTP Bank Plc. since 1992.
+He is a member of the European Advisory Board of MasterCard, one of the world's leading payment card companies, and is Vice Chairman of the Board of Directors of MOL Plc., Co-Chairman of the National Association of Entrepreneurs and Employers (VOSZ), and Co-Chairman of the Chinese-Hungarian Business Council.
 He has been Chairman of the Hungarian Football Association (MLSZ) since July 2010.

-As of 31 December 2012 he held 243,500 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 2,743,500).
+As of 31 December 2014 he held 108,866 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 608,866).